bhttchr6/FEAprimer/readme.md

 1. reduced integration (i.e. one-point quadrature)
    * One-point quadrature may suffer from pressure oscillations (called checkerboardind) and other instabilities(e.g. hourglass).
    * One-point quadrature with hourglass control is very fast.
 3. selective-reduced integration i.e. one-point quadrature on volumetric terms and 2 $$\times$$ 2 quadrature on deviatoric terms.

+## Verification and Validation
+### Verification
+Verification is the process of determining whether the FEA framework (i.e. mathematical implementation) implemented is correct or not.